rwstewart0302/evacuation_routes/README.md

 <em>By: Wilson Stewart, Alaa Senjab & Djuwita Carney</em>

 During emergency situations, time is the key.
-Identifying the fastest route to safety or any other related emergency destinations such as hospitals, warming centers shelters, etc. becomes very important during these situations.
+Identifying the fastest route to safety or other related emergency destinations such as hospitals, warming centers shelters, etc. becomes very important during these situations.

-In this project, we developed a tool that shows the fastest route between two locations under the real time traffic condition.
+In this project, we developed a tool that shows the fastest route between two locations under the real time traffic conditions.

 The deliverable of this project inludes"